hashicorp/terraform-provider-time/docs/index.md

   }
 }

-# Replace with a token resource from other providers
+# Replace with a token resource from another provider
 resource "token_resource" "token_1" {
   expires_at = timeadd(time_rotating.rotate_token_1.rfc3339, "${var.expiration_time_in_minutes * 1.5}m")

   # ... (other token arguments) ...
 }

-# Replace with a token resource from other providers
+# Replace with a token resource from another provider
 resource "token_resource" "token_2" {
   expires_at = timeadd(time_rotating.rotate_token_2.rfc3339, "${var.expiration_time_in_minutes * 1.5}m")